Joosakur/evaka-ai/README.md

 The cost function is a sum of the following

-- Each child assigned to their first preference (actual): 0
-- Each child assigned to their second preference (actual): 1
-- Each child assigned to their third preference (actual): 2
-- Each child assigned to their second preference (generated): 3
-- Each child assigned to their third preference (generated): 4
-- Each child assigned to their fourth preference (generated): 5
-- Each child assigned to their fifth preference (generated): 6
+- Child is assigned to their n:th preference (starting from 0): n
+- Child is not placed among preferred units: 2 * number of preferred units
-- Each unit with used capacity being x percentage units over 100%: 20 * x (e.g. 105% capacity -> 5 * 20 = 100)
+- Unit has capacity x percentage units over 100%: 20 * x

 ## Improvements to be implemented